So, hearing loss is in the ear, but where in the ear?

 - Sensorineural hearing loss (SNHL) can sound like the volume is OK but that people just sound like they are mumbling.
 Even when turning the volume up helps it doesn’t have the same benefit it does for CHL.
 SNHL can sound distorted and loud sounds often sound louder than they did before the hearing loss.
 This is why just speaking up or turning up the volume on the TV doesn’t solve the whole issue (learn more about what can work here).
 Thankfully, properly programmed hearing aids are more sophisticated than your TV volume!

 Someone can have tinnitus (sounds in the ears) associated with either of these types of hearing loss but the tinnitus can sound different based on the type and cause of the hearing loss.
-To learn more about tinnitus take a look at my continuing education course for healthcare providers or free video blog post.
+To learn more about tinnitus take a look at my free video blog post.

 Let me know what other questions you have about hearing or getting your hearing tested.